LLNL/axom/src/components/shroud/docs/reference.rst

    which represents a C++ class.
    It must not be the same as any of the routines arguments.
    Defaults to ``obj``.

-F_result
-    The name of the Fortran wrapper's result variable.
-    It must not be the same as any of the routines arguments.
-    It defaults to *SH_rv*  (Shroud return value).

 F_derived_member
     The name of the member of the Fortran derived type which